wp-plugins/youtube-channel-gallery/readme.txt

 You can find how to get your Google API key and use it in the plugin in the [video tutorials](http://poselab.com/en/youtube-channel-gallery-help).

-If you go to a playlist you will get the following url format: https://www.youtube.com/playlist?list=PL33942589618ABDE3.
-The playlist id is what you have after list=.
-In this example, the playlist id is PL33942589618ABDE3.

 = How do I find a YouTube playlist id? =

 If you go to a playlist you will get the following url format: https://www.youtube.com/playlist?list=PL33942589618ABDE3.
 The playlist id is what you have after list=.
 In this example, the playlist id is PL33942589618ABDE3.